ismms-himc/cytutils/README.md

 The file includes six columns.
 The first three (`mass`, `name`, and `desc`) are the existing channels.
-The next column, `dup`, is `TRUE` if this mass is duplicated across files -- at least two files have this mass, but they have different name or description.
+The next column, `dup`, is `TRUE` if this mass is duplicated across files -- at least two files have this mass, but the respective channels have different name or description.
+This column is supplied to help you find channels that might have been named differently.

 The final two columns, `new_name` and `new_desc`, are initially identical to `name` and `desc`.
 These are the columns that will be used for renaming.
 Set the `new_name` and `new_desc` according to the values you want.
 Download [`channel_rename.csv`](examples/channel_rename.csv) for one suggestion.
 Then, run the script again (keep the same CSV file name!):